venkatrajana11/Jenkins-Project/README.md

 ## Automated
 Terraform
 1. Launching EC2 instance (Bastion, Jenkins & App) in a VPC setup on AWS which includes public & private subnets (multi-AZ).
-Public subnets should be used for only exposing required services. <br>
+Public subnets are used for only exposing required services. <br>
     a.
 Bastion in public subnet. <br>
     b.
 Jenkins and App in private subnet. <br>
 2. Security Groups for EC2 Instances & ALB. <br>